LBlend/ifimysteriet/README.md

 # IfI-mysteriet 🐧

+*This long ass text was written in one go.
+Expect bad grammar and weird ass sentences :)*

 A failed attempt at making a cicada 3301 style puzzle at my university.
 The planning and setup of this project started at the end of february 2021.
 The ARG ran for around 3 weeks starting at february 25th.